websemantics/builder-extension/README.md

 php builder-blog-example/artisan module:install websemantics.module.blog
 ```

-This will install and automatically seed your module, hooray!
+This will install your module, hooray!

 You are done.
 Go to admin panel and check your beautiful new Module in action `admin/blog/posts`